Time for solar tour 2015!

-On October 4, the annual north central Illinois Solar Tour will be held.
-Seven homes and buildings will be open for visitors who are interested in renewable energy and energy efficiency.
+On October 3, the annual north central Illinois Solar Tour will be held.
+Six homes and buildings will be open for visitors who are interested in renewable energy and energy efficiency.
 Owners will be available to discuss their systems and answer questions.

 The tour is free and open to the public.
 No advance registration is required.
 Visitors simply stop at the homes that are of interest to them – one or all.

-Sites on this year’s tour, from southeast to northwest, are:
+Sites on this year’s tour, from south to north, are:

 • Klaus Hoffman, 8232 Pueblo Dr., Rockford, (815-721-4490) Solar hot water using evacuated tubes, provides ~75% of hot water needs, since 2007.
 Photovoltaics providing more electricity than actually used, now gridtied, started as a backup system more than 10 years ago.
 Only efficient lighting (mostly LED).
-Added insulation and modern windows (not yet completed project).
+Added insulation and modern windows.
 Wood heat providing 50% of heating.
 Rain water collection for plant watering.

 The north central Illinois Solar Tour is hosted by the Illinois Renewable Energy Association as a public service.
 IREA is a non-profit 501©(3) organization.